garro95/priority-queue/README.md

 ## Contributing

 Feel free to contribute to this project with pull requests and/or issues.

-All contribution should be under a license compatible with the GNU LGPL and with the MPL.
+All contribution shall be under a license compatible with the GNU LGPL version 3 or any later version and with the MPL version 2.0.

 ## Changes

+* 2.0.3 Some licensing-related housekeeping
 * 2.0.2 Fix docs.rs build
 * 2.0.1 Documentation improvements
 * 2.0.0 This release contains **breaking changes**